Milky Way Photography: A Short Step By Step Tutorial

 1. Set the camera to "M" manual mode to specifically adjust aperture and exposure time.

 2. Turn off normal noise reduction.
-The Photoshop image stacking operation will do a much better job.
+The Photoshop image stacking process outlined in Step 6 will do a much better job.

 3. Turn off long exposure noise reduction, or each capture will be twice as long while your camera creates a second, equally long "dark" exposure to subtract noise.